IntroducinG Elevations Laos

 These inaugural seminar and workshop were very successful with over 100 students attending the seminar at NIFA and over 30 students attending the workshop at Panhug Organic Farm.

-A student mentoring program commenced in early 2020 and continued through the Covid affected period to 2023.
+A student mentoring program commenced in early 2020.
 The program mentored students on how to present their works and to encourage discussion and consideration of the influences on, and the subject of, their work.
-These workshops were led by Bounpaul Phothyzan and Ton Disattha, both teachers and contemporary artists.
+These workshops were led by Bounpaul Phothyzan and Ton Disattha, both teachers and contemporary artists from inception to the end of 2022.
 Bounpaul’s work was included in APT9 and the Elevations Laos Exhibition in 2018-’19.

-The mentoring program culminated with a field trip to Chiang Mai in October 2022.
-The field trip itinerary was coordinated and led by Sutthirat Supaparinaya (Som), a Thai installation artist and STELLA.
+Previous mentoring programs culminated with field trips to Chiang Mai in October 2022 and October 2024.
+The field trips were coordinated and led by Som Supaparinaya, a Thai installation artist, and STELLA.

 Nov 2023 field research trip for the artist residency